data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x1**: _&lt;array&gt;_

     -   input array corresponding to the y-coordinates.
-Should have a floating-point data type
+Should have a floating-point data type.

 -   **x2**: _&lt;array&gt;_